cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           unit group: specs for 25/75 image and text")

-          * Imagery: 1:1 ratio, may be illustration, isocon, or photography. * 150px wide for 901+ px breakpoint and 130 px wide for 900 px breakpoint and below
+          * Imagery: 1:1 ratio, may be illustration or photography.

+          * 150px wide for 901+ px breakpoint and 130 px wide for 900 px breakpoint and below

           * Padding: 30px padding for imagery across responsive sizes